 Now, apply the brakes.

-Now, with just the springs, it would take some finite time, let’s say 2 seconds, for the sake of argument, for the extra load to build up on the tire patches.
-(I say “extra’ load because the front tires always had their share of the car’s weight on them to begin with.)
+With just the springs it would take some finite time, let’s say 2 seconds, for the sake of argument, for the extra load to build up on the tire patches.
+(I say “extra’ load because the front tires always had their share of the weight of the car on them to begin with.)
 It builds up linearly with spring compression distance because the springs are generally linear in their action.
 That’s why one number, the spring rate, can usually describe how they work.
-200 lbs increase in force for each inch of compression, for instance, might be the spring rate for each front spring on a stock car.
+A 200lb increase in force for each inch of compression, for instance, might be the spring rate for each front spring on a stock car.
 If there are no shocks this is exactly the same thing as saying the weight transfer isn’t complete until the dive motion ends.
 And you won’t achieve full braking at the front (full load at the contact patches) until the forward dive has reached it’s final position.

 This sounds suspiciously like what the author of the GRM article was thinking.
 Remember, this is with no shocks on the car.